aoijs/documentation/functions/usdblacklistids.md

----
-description: Blocks the specified IDs from running the command.
----

 # $blackListIDs

 This function will allow that the commands cannot be executed by certain users, you must indicate them by their user ID.